jarmstrong2/handwritingnet/README.md

 Explore driver.lua for command options.
 Including specifying a validation and training set.
 Currently toy.t7 is provided, but a larger training set can be created by downloading the IAM handwriting database and following the directions in the Graves' paper: http://www.fki.inf.unibe.ch/databases/iam-on-line-handwriting-database

 ## Results

+* Each multicolored line represents a new pen stroke.

 ```
 th testNet.lua -string 'How are you today'
 ```